-Potato chips are yummy, loaded with fat, calories, and salt, and have very little nutritional value.
-By eating chips, sweetened baked goods, and other junk foods people risk poor health outcomes.
-Society as a whole pays a stiff price treating illnesses caused by poor dietary choices.
+Potato chips are yummy; loaded with fat, calories, and salt; and have very little nutritional value.
+By eating chips, sweetened baked goods, and other junk foods, people risk poor health outcomes.
+Society as a whole pays a stiff price for treating illnesses caused by poor dietary choices.
 So why not tax junk food to steer people away from harmful foods?

 Defining Junk Food